Realme C11

-The Realme C11 is an entry-level smartphone developed by Realme, officially released in July 2020.
-It features a large 6.5-inch IPS LCD display and is powered by the MediaTek Helio G35 chipset paired with up to 3GB RAM.
-The device offers a dual-camera setup with a 13MP primary sensor and a 5MP selfie camera.
-Running on Android 10 with Realme UI, the C11 targets budget users looking for reliable performance and long battery life.
+The Realme C11 is an entry-level smartphone developed by Realme, released in July 2020.
+It features a 6.5-inch IPS LCD and is powered by the MediaTek Helio G35 chipset paired with up to 3 GB of RAM.
+The device includes a dual rear camera system with a 13-megapixel primary sensor and a 5-megapixel front-facing camera.
+It runs on Android 10 with Realme UI.